JJ07-ops/Udemy-System-Verilog-1/README.md

 Extra note for syntax of assignment name: first digit represents which section, second digit represents which assignment of the section.
 Example: Assignment-A32 would mean that this is the 2nd assignment in section 3 of the course.

+Extra note 2: The section for 7 and 8 were reversed in the Udemy course for some reasons, therfore A7n is actually in section 8 while A8n is actually in section 7.